 How To Repair Gel Coat Scratches

-Scratches in the gel coat of a boat can be incredibly frustrating for the owner of a boat, and they often occur due to accidental mistreatment or improper maintenance.
+Deep scratches in the gel coat of fiberglass boats can be incredibly frustrating for the owner, and they often occur due to accidental mistreatment or improper maintenance.
 Luckily, with your expertise and the right tools, you can make your customers’ problems disappear, just like the gel coat scratches.

 What You’ll Need – Recommended Supplies